With: Live Tour

 With: Live Tour (stylized as Tohoshinki LIVE TOUR 2015 ～WITH～), also known as the With Tour, was the eighth Japanese concert tour (twelfth overall) by South Korean pop duo Tohoshinki.
 It was launched in support of their eighth Japanese studio album With (2014), and coincided with Tohoshinki's tenth anniversary debut in Japan.
 The With Tour was the duo's second dome tour in Japan, their last one being 2013's Time Tour.

 The tour was first announced by the duo in August 2014 at the A-Nation Stadium Festival concert in Tokyo.
 It kicked off at the Fukuoka Dome on February 6, 2015, and concluded in the Tokyo Dome on April 2, 2015.
 The tour drew in over 750,000 people from 16 shows.
-Their final show on April 2 was also streamed live in theaters, bringing the total amount of concergoers to 825,000.
+Their final show on April 2 was also streamed live in theaters, bringing the total amount of concertgoers to 825,000.

 The With Tour was the duo's last headlining Japanese concert before taking their indefinite hiatus to enlist in South Korea's compulsory military service.